abiolatom/Eddietom/README.md

 ## Next stage (Jan 2024)

-1. Rendering sales data as report in front end
+1. Rendering sales data as report in front end (DONE)
 2. Displaying remaining data on product search suggestion

 3. Sold out products from back end are not to be rendered in front end product bar suggestion

+4. Rendering debtSales data as report in front end
+5. complete Deposit sales
+6. Split payment/Amount component across board